moorepants/dissertation/davisbicycle.rst

 angle with a variety of methods from trailers and third wheels to lasers and rate gyros with complementary state estimators.

 [Dohring1953]_ may have used a trailer to measure roll angle.
-[Kondo1955]_ measured stuff XXX, ask Yumi to translate.
 [Kageyama1959]_ and [Fu1965]_ introduced one of the earliest direct roll angle measurements.
 They made use of a third wheel attached to one side of the motorcycle and measured the angle between the wheel mounting arm and the motorcycle frame.
 [Singh1964]_ also used a third wheel after having little luck with accelerometers and rate gyros.
 He obtained decent measurements but abandoned the wheel because it was too large, dangerous and susceptible to vibration.
 [Roland1971]_ measured roll angle with a potentiometric free gyro with seemingly good results.
 Their data was captured with direct write recorders in a pace car.
 [Eaton1973c]_ used a third wheel and a potentiometer to measure roll angle on a motorcycle, but also had reliability issues.
 [Zytveld1975]_ used a small trailer with two roller skate wheels and potentiometer to measure the roll angle on this robotic motorbike.

-.. todo:: Ask Yumi to translate Kondo

 .. todo:: Find out if Dohring uses a roll angle trailer.

-The modern techniques often focus around roll angle estimation.
+More modern techniques often focus around roll angle estimation.
 [Boniolo2008]_, [Boniolo2009]_ develop a simple algorithm to remove the low frequency drift and only require yaw rate, roll rate and speed measurements to get peak roll estimation errors of 5 degrees, which were larger than we could accept.
 But